 Typically, geographic segmentation covers at least a few of the following features:

 Therefore, you have to determine whether your company will conduct business on a local, regional, national, or international scale.
 Evaluate the geographical area in which your market is placed.
-Understand the various limitations within the place you will conduct business, such as climate.
+Understand the various limitations within the place you will conduct business.

-The target market is divided into psychographic segments associated with socioeconomic class or lifestyle preferences.
+Psychographic segmentation, as opposed to geographic and demographic segmentation, focuses on the innate qualities that your target consumer possesses.
 It is premised on the idea that dictates people's shopping experience, which indicates their lifestyle choices and economic background.

 Psychographic segmentation can be used to target these factors: